 The school year for the children begins in mid-February and ends in mid-November.
 Classes are in session from 8:30 am – 3:00 pm Monday through Friday.

 A team of various staff members, volunteers, teachers, and junior staff members work together to operate our education program each year.
-Thanks to God’s strength and guidance, the school continues to excel with the leadership of Juany Rodriguez and Eva Barahona.
+Thanks to God’s strength and guidance, the school continues to excel with the leadership of Elvia Erazo and Eva Barahona.

 Emmanuel began the education program in order to provide the children with the necessary tools to have a successful life.
 Every year, our school’s administrative team develops a vision and objectives for all academic areas.